 This gingerbread Christmas tree is much, much easier than a gingerbread house.

 It’s requires only gingerbread cookie dough and frosting.
 The best part of this tree is that the gingerbread isn’t cut into fancy shapes and doesn’t use cookie cutters or any such things.
-Simply cut squares a bit larger in size from one another (watch the video below to see how simple it really is!
-It sounds fancy…it’s not!) and stack them up with frosting in between as your “glue”.
+Simply cut squares (or use various sized stars, like I did) a bit larger in size from one another and stack them up with frosting in between as your “glue”.

-A gingerbread cookie tree party would be absolutely fantastic for a Saturday afternoon activity with the kids or grandkids.
+A gingerbread Christmas tree party would be absolutely fantastic for a Saturday afternoon activity with the kids or grandkids.
 Gather up some frosting, gingerbread dough, and sprinkles and let those kids go at it!
 Have the cookies made in advance to make it even faster.